Dsanchez05/Finals-Lab-Task-1-MySQL-Basics/README.md

 - Set the combination of employee_id and department_id as the primary key.

 ### Task 4: Create the employee_projects table
-- employee_id an integer that links to employee_id in the employees table.
+- Define employee_id an integer that links to employee_id in the employees table.
-- project_name a text field (up to 255 characters) and made sure it can't be empty.
+- Define project_name a text field (up to 255 characters) and made sure it can't be empty.

 ### Task 5: Create the managers table
 - Define manager_id a unique number, set it to auto-increment, and used it as the primary key.